DanielPalacz/py-notes/pandas_notes/PandasNotes_extended.md

       here: 1. iloc returns series object; 2.
 S[1] access-lookup is based on indexes.
 ```

-### [NOTES - 6] Types promotion with associated loss of precision happens easily in 'pandas'. pandas sometimes too easily re-type structure to float64.
+### [NOTES—6] Types promotion with associated loss of precision happens easily in 'pandas'. pandas sometimes too easily re-type structure to float64.
-### [NOTES - 7] Pandas indexing rules - understanding can be supported by numpy knowledge (indexing rules / broadcasting rules).
+## [NOTES—7] Pandas indexing rules - understanding can be supported by numpy knowledge (indexing rules / broadcasting rules).
-### [NOTES - 8] INDEX ALIGNMENT RULES - it is how the indexes consider the match to "be exact".
+## [NOTES—8] INDEX ALIGNMENT RULES - it is how the indexes consider the match to "be exact".

-### [NOTES - 9] DataFrame - doubly-indexed structure (storing, aligning data like-indexed one-dimensional data).
+## [NOTES—9] DataFrame - doubly-indexed structure (storing, aligning data like-indexed one-dimensional data).
-## [NOTES - 10] numpy.random.default_rng - interesting definition of DatetimeIndex:
+## [NOTES—10] numpy.random.default_rng - interesting definition of DatetimeIndex:
 ```
   - idx_example = to_datetime("2000-01-01") + to_timedelta(rng.integers(0, 60*60, size=1_000).cumsum(), unit="s")  Timestamp, TimedeltaIndex, DatetimeIndex
 ```

-## [NOTES - 11] Having DatetimeIndex index you can resample it:
+## [NOTES—11] Having DatetimeIndex index you can resample it:
 ```
        - resample("TIME_INTERVAL") - technically, it creates new Grouped Index structure (can create new index samples with NaN as data values) with grouped data for time intervals (TIME_INTERVAL can be: "1min", "5min", "1H", "D")
        - apart from generating new index samples resample() works like groupby(), but it groups "by time" not column-values, so it can be said: "time-aware groupby" [so it works similar to: reindex + fill]
        - then after resampling (data grouping) you can use tools available for grouped data - supported operations: .sum(), .mean(), .agg(), .count(), .first(), .last(), .std()
 ```

-## [NOTES - 12] SettingWithCopyWarning
+## [NOTES—12] SettingWithCopyWarning
 ```
     - .loc[], query(), slicing - because pandas doesn't know if it is COPY or VIEW. iloc[] always create COPY or row and new Series object (no warnings).
     - pandas series is based on numpy.ndarray - numpy.ndarray wants memory to be contiguous - then copy is made
 ```

-### [NOTES - 13] df2 = df.query("score > 75") - possible SettingWithCopyWarning - to avoid: df2 = df.query("score > 75").copy()
+## [NOTES—13] df2 = df.query("score > 75") - possible SettingWithCopyWarning - to avoid: df2 = df.query("score > 75").copy()

-## [NOTES - 14] pandas BlockManager is very complex - but in the nutshell, it is inner pandas data structure that manages of way how data are stored in DataFrame
+## [NOTES—14]pandas BlockManager is very complex - but in the nutshell, it is inner pandas data structure that manages of way how data are stored in DataFrame
-## [NOTES - 15] MultiIndex and what are MultiIndex "index alignment" rules - very big topic
+## [NOTES—15] MultiIndex and what are MultiIndex "index alignment" rules - very big topic

-### [NOTES - 16] Indexes and Index Alignment - and mechanics coming from how they work - everything what you can do on Pandas Series/DF can be determined/explained by these two
+## [NOTES—16] Indexes and Index Alignment - and mechanics coming from how they work - everything what you can do on Pandas Series/DF can be determined/explained by these two

-### [NOTES - 17] pandas groupby: Split-Apply-Combine, DataFrameGroupBy, aggregation functions: mean, sum, count, min, max, std
+## [NOTES—17] pandas groupby: Split-Apply-Combine, DataFrameGroupBy, aggregation functions: mean, sum, count, min, max, std

-## [NOTES - 18] pandas groupby + aggregation functions
+## [NOTES—18] pandas groupby + aggregation functions
 ```
              can be used on:
                - all Series/DataFrame objects - gives single summary value